 Åre Resort Guide

-- Uncrowded, even in peak weeks - Very different from the Alps, Åre has quiet slopes with rarely any lift queues.
+- Uncrowded, even during peak weeks.
+Very different from the popular resorts in the Alps, Åre has quiet slopes with rarely any lift queues.
 This makes the skiing feel safer, more enjoyable and means you can really maximise your ski time, no matter when you travel.

-- Polite, English-speaking locals - With impeccably good English, Swedes are some of the most proficient English speakers outside Britain and America.
-We always find that the locals are particularly polite, helpful and good-humoured.
+- Polite, English-speaking locals.
+With impeccably good English, Swedes are some of the most proficient English speakers outside of Britain and America.
+We find that the locals are always polite, helpful and good-humoured.
 This is particularly good for kids in ski school, but also helps with the little things like ordering a coffee.

-- Superb cuisine and variety - Åre’s fantastic range of high quality eateries are more varied than most ski resorts (they’re as good as you’d expect in a small city), with everything from burgers, sushi and pizza, to elk and reindeer on the menus.
+- Superb and varied cuisine. Åre’s fantastic range of high-quality eateries is more varied than most ski resorts (they’re as good as you’d expect in a small city!), with everything from burgers and pizza to elk and reindeer on the menus.

 Off-piste in Åre